 In order to drive the vehicle, the person must blow into a device attached to the vehicle, which can detect the person’s BAC level.
 The vehicle will not operate if it detects a BAC level of .025% (about one drink).

 This program makes it possible to still be able to drive to work and not have your license suspended for a longer period of time.
 The system costs about $1,000 per vehicle.

 If you have been convicted of DUI in Allegheny County, you will need to call the Allegheny County Ignition Interlock Services in order to have the interlock device installed on your vehicle.
 Read more information on the Ignition Interlock Program in Pennsylvania.

 If you are wondering if it what the best options are for your case, you should consult with an attorney — Pittsburgh DUI Attorney Christopher Thomas is here to speak with you — all initial consultations are free.

-At SMA Law Group, we defend clients every day who face DUI charges.
+At SMT Legal, we defend clients every day who face DUI charges.
 We fully investigate DUI cases and find fault with the prosecution’s argument in order to get DUI cases dismissed or have the sentencing and fines reduced.